vegaprotocol/documentation/docs/concepts/trading-framework/positions-margin.md

 There is an open sell order of size 1 on the book.
 The risk factor for short positions is 0.074347011.
 The current mark price is 0.02690.
 So minimum margin = 0.2690 x 0.074347011 = 0.00200 (rounded to 5 decimal places).

-### Margin on open positions
+### Margin calculations on open positions
 The following calculation takes into account 'slippage', as seen on an order book.

 #### Example:
 <img alt="Calculating margin on an open positions" src="/images/3-margin-open-positions.png" width="500" />

 The trader has an open short position of size 1, and no open orders.

 The risk factor for short position is 0.074347011.